vishwanath79/spotifier/README.md

 ## About <a name = "about"></a>

 Uses the Spotify API for reccomendations based on search term (for artist, song or album).
-Deployed on Azure.

 Deployed at: https://spotifyreccs.azurewebsites.net/